PHPAuth/PHPAuth/README.md

 * `smtp_password` : the password for the SMTP server
 * `smtp_port` : the port for the SMTP server
 * `smtp_security` : `NULL` for no encryption, `tls` for TLS encryption, `ssl` for SSL encryption
+* `language_preferred` : the preferred language for error and success messages returned by the system.
+Default: en_GB.
+* `language_fallback` : the fallback language, used only if translation is not available in preferred language.
+Default: en_GB.
 * `verify_password_min_length` : minimum password length, default is `3`
 * `verify_email_min_length` : minimum EMail length, default is `5`
 * `verify_email_max_length` : maximum EMail length, default is `100`